paulm17/raikou/README.md

    negating the need to keep the color mode (light/dark) and text direction (left/right) in state.
-4. When using the ClassNames api, to ensure that there were no clashes between the bootstrap CSS of the component and tailwind styles provided.
-This has been made possible with tailwind bootstrapping the styles via a plugin architecture.
+4. When using the ClassNames api, to ensure that there were no clashes between the RaikouProvider CSS of the component and tailwind styles provided.
+This has been made possible with tailwind RaikouProviderping the styles via a plugin architecture.
 See for
    <a href="https://tailwindcss.com/docs/plugins#css-in-js-syntax">more
    information</a>.